 Mark Baker, M.D.

-Dr. Baker is an Assistant Professor whose primary interests are in Disaster Medicine and bedside Emergency Ultrasound.
+Dr. Baker is an Associate Professor whose primary interests are in Disaster Medicine and bedside Emergency Ultrasound.

 Steve Baldwin, M.D.